-- 9. All organisations involved in ensuring the delivery of land transport services are required to act in a manner not inconsistent with this Strategy.
-However alternative projects that equal or better match the framework of the Strategy will be acceptable. - 8.
+All organisations involved in ensuring the delivery of land transport services are required to act in a manner not inconsistent with this strategy.
+However alternative projects that equal or better match the framework of the Strategy may be acceptable.

 The directions set out in the Strategy provide a level of certainty, in terms of plans for the next five years and directions for the next twenty years.
-This should facilitate sound planning and investment decisions by all stakeholders. - 9a.
+This should facilitate sound planning and investment decisions by all stakeholders.

 As required by the Land Transport Act, all the performance indicators and targets will be monitored every twelve months, at a minimum, and will be included in the annual report on progress towards implementing the Strategy.

+MAP 1: 1999-2004

+MAP 2: 2005-2019

-SECTION A INTRODUCTION
+INTRODUCTION